hey-mike/Notes/AWS/networking_infrastructure_for_a_single_VPC_application.md

 ## VPC PEERING

 - An AWS VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
-You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
+You can create a VPC peering connection between your own VPCs, **with a VPC in another AWS account**, or **with a VPC in a different AWS Region**.
 - AWS uses the existing infrastructure of a VPC to create a VPC peering connection
 - it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.

 ## CLASSICLINK

-- ClassicLink allows you to link your EC2-Classic instance to a VPC in your account, within the same region.
+- ClassicLink allows you to link your **EC2-Classic** instance to a VPC in your account, within the same region.
 - This enables you to associate the VPC security groups with the EC2-Classic instance.
 - enabling communication between your EC2-Classic instance and instances in your VPC using private IPv4 addresses.
 - ClassicLink removes the need to make use of public IPv4 addresses or Elastic IP addresses to enable communication between instances in these platforms.